m4x1-VF/nestjs-crud-mysql/README.md

 ## Description

 This is a simple NestJS CRUD application that uses the [NestJS TypeORM](https://docs.nestjs.com/techniques/database) module to connect to a MySQL database.
 The database is hosted in a docker container.
+JSON Web Tokens (JWT) are used to allow users to register on your platform and access their accounts securely.

 ## Installation